mjaestewart/splunk_archive_plus/README.md

 Dev'd by: Mark Stewart, M.Sc.
 Organization: Splunk

-This app provides a method of transferring frozen originating archive buckets from an indexer's coldToFrozenDir to an Azure Blob Storage via proxy server and MinIO, NAS, SAN, or AWS.
+This app provides a method of transferring frozen archive buckets from an indexer's frozen directory path to an Azure Blob Storage Container, a NAS, a SAN, or to a S3 Bucket through a mount point on your Linux Indexers with the ability to reduce the storage footprint by deduplicating Splunk index buckets.
+For example, if a Splunk cluster is using a replication factor of 3 then the storage footprint would be reduced by two-thirds, or a 66% savings.

 This app runs with the following components:

 - `inputs.conf` = scripted input executes script on intervals AND monitors the scripting outputs
 - `indexes.conf` = sets the indexes for event ingestion from the scripting output
 - `spl_frozen_archive.sh`
-  - copies the originating `(db_)` and `(rb_)` buckets from local frozen repositories to `Azure blob via MinIo`, `NAS via cp/scp`, `SAN via cp/scp`, or `AWS via cli command`.
+  - copies the originating `(db_)` and replicated `(rb_)` buckets from local frozen repositories to `Azure blob storage`, `NAS`, `SAN`, or `AWS`.
   - `MD5 sums` are set on ALL frozen `buckets/journal.gz` files for integritey checks
   - `MD5 sums` are used to validate successful copy of archived data from source to destination
-  - Removes ALL originating local frozen buckets on all search peers `(db_ AND rb_)` upon a successful copy
+  - Removes ALL originating local frozen buckets and replicated buckets on all search peers `(db_ AND rb_)` upon a successful copy
-  - Deduplicates the replicated archive buckets `(rb_)` and keeps ALL originating `(db\_)` buckets to save on storage footprint
+  - Deduplicates archive buckets `(db)` and `(rb_)` and keeps the originating `(db\_)` buckets if available to save on storage footprint
-  - Logs all events for copies, MD5 sums, and deduplicated replicated bucket removals
+  - Logs all events for copies, MD5 sums, and deduplicated bucket removals from archive storage
   - indexes logs in Splunk to `index = archive_copy`, `index = archive_remove`

 ## Prerequisites